A significant automotive industry milestone

 Existing internal combustion engines can be used with relatively minimal alteration because the full hybrid system imposes no significant limitation on the size or type of engine.
 It enables the three global automakers to package internal combustion engines with the full hybrid transmissions more cost-effectively and offer the fuel-saving technology across a wider range of vehicles.

-Initial applications are suitable for front-engine, rear- and four-wheel-drive vehicle architectures, but the full hybrid system has the flexibility to be used in a front engine, front-wheel-drive designs in the future as well.
+Initial applications are suitable for front-engine, rear- and four-wheel-drive vehicle architectures, but the full hybrid system has the flexibility to be used in a front-engine, front-wheel-drive design in the future as well.

 Global Hybrid Cooperation

 General Motors, DaimlerChrysler and the BMW Group have formed a cooperative effort called the Global Hybrid Cooperation, which is actively developing this next-generation hybrid powertrain system.
 In an alliance of equals, all three partners are pooling expertise and resources to jointly and efficiently develop hybrid technology.
 Each company will individually integrate the full hybrid system into the design and manufacturing of vehicles by their brand-specific requirements.

 In Troy, Michigan, the “GM, DaimlerChrysler and BMW Hybrid Development Center” houses together engineers and specialists from all three companies to develop the complete hybrid system and the individual components — electric motors, high-performance electronics, wiring, energy management, and hybrid system control units.
 Also, the “GM, DaimlerChrysler and BMW Hybrid Development Center” will be responsible for system integration and project management.